auth0/docs/articles/services/index.md

   <li>
     <i class="icon icon-budicon-715"></i><a href="/services/packages">Packages</a>

-Our packages provide our customers' with the combination of the services they need, and in a structured manner to help them engage with our experts in a way that best fits their requirements.
-Click [here](/services/packages) to see a full list of the packages we offer and see which of them would be a best fit for you.
+Our packages provide our customers' with the services they need, in manner structured to help them engage with our experts in a way that best suites their requirements.
+Click [here](/services/packages) to see a full list of the packages we offer and to see which of them would be a good fit for you.
   </li>
 </ul>